-Customer Identification Procedure Features to be verified and documents that may be obtained from customers
+Customer Identification Procedure: Features to be verified and documents that may be obtained from customers

-Features Documents

-- Legal name and any other names used (i) Passport (ii) PAN card (iii) Voter's

-Identity Card (iv) Driving licence (v)

-Identity card (subject to the AP's

-satisfaction) (vi) Letter from a recognized

-public authority or public servant verifying

-the identity and residence of the

-customer to the satisfaction of the AP

-- Correct permanent address (i) Telephone bill (ii) Bank account

-statement (iii) Letter from any recognized

-public authority (iv) Electricity bill (v)

-Ration card (vi) Letter from employer

-(subject to satisfaction of the AP).

-(any one of the documents, which

-provides customer information to the

-satisfaction of the AP will suffice).
+Features Documents - Legal name and any other names used (i) Passport (ii) PAN card (iii) Voter's Identit Card (iv) Driving licence (v) Identity car (subject to the AP's satisfaction) (vi) Letter from a recognized public authority or public servar verifying the identity and residence of the customer to the satisfaction of the AP(India) Agent) - Correct permanent address (i) Telephone bill (ii) Bank account statement (iii) Letter from any recognized public authority (iv) Electricity bill (v) Ration card (vi) Letter from employer (subject to satisfaction of the AP). (any one of the documents, which provides customer information to the satisfaction of the AP (Indian Agent) will suffice).
+Note:- If the address on the document submitted for identity proof by the prospective customer is same as that declared by him/her, the document may be accepted as a valid proof of both identity and address.
+If the address indicated on the document submitted for identity proof differs from the current address declared by the customer, a separate proof of address should be obtained.